-Residents are evaluated formally at the completion of each rotation using a standardized electronic evaluation organized around the six core competencies.
+Residents are evaluated formally at the completion of each rotation using a standardized electronic evaluation organized around the milestones and the six core competencies.
 Each evaluation is discussed face to face with the resident, as well, with opportunity for written response.
-During multi-month rotations, a mid-rotation informal written and face-to-face evaluation is conducted to assess progress, provide constructive criticism, and provide suggestions for weak areas that require special attention.
+Also, during each rotation, a mid-rotation informal written and face-to-face evaluation is conducted to assess progress, provide constructive criticism, and provide suggestions for weak areas that require special attention.

 Teaching faculty are evaluated electronically and anonymously by residents at the completion of each rotation.
-These evaluations are provided to each faculty person at the end of the academic year.
-They also inform, along with feedback from the program director, the teaching evaluation portion of the annual written faculty reviews conducted by the pathology chair.
+These evaluations are provided in aggregate to each faculty person at the end of the academic year.
+These evaluation help inform, along with feedback from the program director, the teaching evaluation portion of the annual written faculty reviews conducted by the pathology chair.